What makes a great mobile website?

 4. Well placed call to actions

-Great visual design will make your site stand out and enrich the experience for your visitors.
-There are many different factors that influence this but the key things to consider are: font, colour, graphics and simplicity.
+A great visual design will make your site stand out and enrich the experience for your visitors.
+There are many different factors that influence this but the key things to consider are font, colour, graphics and simplicity.
 Don’t overcomplicate things with unnecessary stock photos and graphics that don’t add any value.
-Design the experience around the journey you want the user to take whilst aligning the visual aspects to your brand and how you want your business to be seen.
+Design the experience around the journey you want the user to take whilst aligning the visual aspects of your brand and how you want your business to be seen.